LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 GET enter_name_of_the_index_here/_search
 {
   "query": {
-    "Enter the type of query here": {
+    "Specify the type of query here": {
       "Enter name of the field here": {
         "gte": "Enter lowest value of the range here", "lte": "Enter highest value of the range here"